 Where to find the information

 In the UK, there are several indications of where these shortages are.
 One place worth referencing is the government’s Shortage Occupation List.
-This list outlines where there are shortages of skilled jobs, giving immigrants the chance to apply.
+This list outlines where there are shortages of skilled jobs, giving overseas workers the chance to apply.
 However, it also highlights where there is a lack of skilled people to fill them from within the country.

 Another useful resource is the Project Luminate report, which identifies the industries and occupations where there are skills shortages.
 It also explores why some of these vacancies are so hard to fill, and how the labour market looks on a regional level.

 One final paper on the subject is the UK Skills Mismatch in 2030 report, which explores the skills themselves.
 It highlights a major problem with basic digital skills, as well as leadership and management.
 It also looks at knowledge areas where there is expected to be a high number of under-skilled workers.